 Intel Graphics Command Center not opening in Windows 11/10

-Before proceeding to the solution, let us find why this error occurs in the first place.
-It is believed, the device manufacturer, sometimes, pushes and installs DC drivers through Windows Update service.
+Before proceeding to the solution, let’s determine why this error occurs in the first place.
+It is believed that the device manufacturer sometimes pushes and installs DC drivers through the Windows Update service.
 As a result, the DC driver overwrites any DCH driver, installed earlier.
 Mind you, the Intel Graphics Command Center application downloaded from the Microsoft Store is still not removed.

-This leads to two instances of the Intel Graphics Command Center trying to run on the system simultaneously, causing neither of them to open.
+This results in two instances of the Intel Graphics Command Center attempting to run on the system simultaneously, causing neither to open.
 Do the following and see if that helps you:

 Windows 11